demosthenesk/Getting-started-with-FLTK-and-FreeBASIC-Book/README.md

 Due to Angelo Rosina the developer of FLTK headers for FreeBASIC and Demosthenes Koptsis the author of this book you can learn easily how to master FLTK headers with the facility of a BASIC language, the crossplatform FreeBASIC.

-This repository contains the pdf and odt files of the book and a number of example code which accompanies the book.
+This repository will contain the pdf and odt files of the book and a number of example code which accompanies the book.

 <img title="" src="3d-cover.jpg" alt="" width="275" data-align="center">

 Thanks to [FLTK](https://www.fltk.org/) team, the [FreeBASIC](https://www.freebasic.net/) community and Angelo Rosina for supporting this work.